-- 2 tbsps pine nuts
+- 2 tablespoons pine nuts

-- 3 tbsps olive oil
+- 3 tablespoons olive oil

-- 2 tbsps sherry vinegar
+- 2 tablespoons sherry vinegar (or balsamic or red wine vinegar)

-- When all the mushrooms have been browned, add them all back to the pan, add the minced garlic and smoked paprika.
+- When all the batches of mushrooms have been browned, add them all back to the pan, add the minced garlic and smoked paprika.

 - In the meantime, wash and dry your baby spinach, crumble the smoked cheddar and cut the sun-dried tomatoes into strips.